 Spot cleaning the litter with a scoop can help your litter last longer between changes while still keeping the smell and mess to a minimum.
 In order for you to really spot clean the litter, it has to form clumps when it gets wet.
 Non-clumping litters aren’t as easy to spot clean, and clumping litters that form weak clumps are even worse.
 The clumps will break apart when you attempt to remove them, leaving the waste behind and forcing you to replace the litter earlier.

 There are hundreds of cat litters on the market.
-Hopefully, after reading our reviews, you’ve narrowed down the choices to just a few top contenders.
+Hopefully, after reading our reviews, you’ve narrowed down the choices to just a few top contenders and are able to select the best cat litter for you and your feline.
 For us, there are three main options to choose from.

 The Scoop Away Complete Performance cat litter is our favorite overall, with a low-dust formula that forms tight clumps quickly, trapping odors for 10 days.
 Tidy Cats 24/7 Performance litter is our budget pick, offering great performance at one of the most affordable prices you’ll find.
 When you need a premium solution to fight litterbox odors, the Arm & Hammer Clump & Seal litter seals in odors for seven days with baking soda.